mediv0/vue-input-validator/README.md

 <br />

 ### Hooks
-there are 3 hooks that will be exposed on Vue instance. these hooks are global and can be accessed across your app
+there are 3 hooks that will be exposed on Vue instance.
+These hooks are global and can be accessed across your app.

 #### `$validator.isValid(key): boolean`
-Checks if the validation is done or not - `Only works when you dont set onError in your options`
+Checks if the validation is done or not - `Only works when you haven't set onError in your options.`

-isValid takes an argument, key of your option, and check if that option is passed or not.
+isValid takes an argument, the key of your option, and checks if that option is passed or not.

 **example**
 ```javascript